-The COBRE is organized into four Cores, each led by experts in their fields from Brown University, Rhode Island Hospital and the Miriam Hospital in Providence, Rhode Island.
+The COBRE is organized into four cores, each led by experts in their fields from Brown University, Rhode Island Hospital and Miriam Hospital.
 The Administrative Core led by Dr. Jody Rich oversees the administrative structure and activities of the COBRE.
 The Data and Research Core led by Brandon Marshall, PhD provides quantitative expertise, methodological knowledge on study designs, and technological resources.
-The Translational and Transformative Core headed by Susan Ramsey, PhD and Traci Green, PhD, MSc will strengthen translational research in social, behavioral, and clinical sciences, as well as improve study dissemination.
-The Special Populations Core spearheaded by Curt Beckwith, MD and Timothy Flanigan, MD will assist in the recruitment process and provide guidance in conducting ethical research with vulnerable populations.
-The long-term goal of the multi-disciplinary Center is to develop and sustain a critical mass of investigators specializing in opioids and overdose, thereby enhancing the competitiveness of affiliated investigators and propelling the field of opioid and overdose research forward.
+The Translational and Transformative Core headed by Susan Ramsey, PhD and Traci Green, PhD, MSc strengthens translational research in social, behavioral, and clinical sciences, as well as improving study dissemination.
+Lastly, The Community Engaged Research Core spearheaded by Curt Beckwith, MD and Timothy Flanigan, MD assists in the recruitment process and provide guidance in conducting ethical research with vulnerable populations.